 T-Mobile purchased a lot of long-range 600MHz spectrum way back in 2017 and has been using it ever since to expand its LTE network coverage, especially in rural areas.

-This LTE spectrum is more commonly known as Band 71, and it is the lowest frequency (and thus longest range) cellular spectrum in use in the United States - meaning that it takes less towers to cover a given area.
+This LTE spectrum is more commonly known as Band 71, and it is the lowest frequency (and thus longest range) cellular spectrum in use in the United States - meaning that it takes fewer towers to cover a given area.

 Band 71 deployments have allowed T-Mobile to greatly expand its coverage map and be more competitive with coverage leaders AT&T and Verizon - especially in more rural areas.